mivano/mindbyte.nl/_posts/2021-05-02-roll-out-a-definition-for-an-api-management-operation-using-bicep.md

 ```

-I use the [OpenAPI specification](https://swagger.io/docs/specification/data-models/) and can set the actual definition using the Bicep object notation (remember that this is not JSON, so no commas, add new lines etc).
+I use the [OpenAPI specification](https://swagger.io/docs/specification/data-models/) and can set the actual definition using the Bicep object notation (remember that this is not JSON, so no commas, add new lines, etc.).

 You will need to place the schema definition above the operation code or use a `dependsOn` to make sure it is created in the correct order.

-This allows you to create operations and definitions using Bicep and keep everything under source code.
+The above allows you to create operations and definitions using Bicep and keep everything under source code.